 - texting rather than talking

 - keeping the phone a distance from the body, as recommended in your phone’s user manual

 - even placing your thumb between the phone and your ear.

 You can reduce your exposure time by keeping voice calls short, especially when you are not using hands-free.

 Usually a phone in an area with good reception will transmit at much lower levels than in an area with poor reception like a lift or deep within a large building.

 You can limit the amount of power your phone uses by:

 - using your phone in good signal areas where possible (shown by lots of bars on the reception indicator)

 - avoiding using your phone in poor signal areas such as lifts and moving vehicles.
-(Note: It is illegal to hold your phone to your ear while you are driving a motor vehicle.)
+(Note: There are laws in place restricting the use of mobile phones while you are driving a motor vehicle.)

 Cordless phones generally have lower maximum power levels than mobile phones but don’t all have the same automatic reduction in power that mobile phones have.
 Also the bases of many cordless phones are continually transmitting low-level signals.